paulnta/Polliwog/report/README.md

 * It improves referential integrity.
 No questions can ever exist without being associated to any poll.
 The same goes for relations binding the other entities in the data model.
 This is a guarantee of consistency of the contents of the database .

 * It can benefits from Mongoose population mechanism.
-One can retrieve one document id or document content by using the **Document#populate** function.
+One can retrieve one document ID or document content by using the **Document#populate** function.
 Moreover, it would still be possible to propose the alternative URLs to reference a document collection.

 On the one hand, the data model takes advantage of the flexibility of document-oriented databases.
 On the other hand, it enjoys the security provided by referential constraints of relational databases.